Islamic Consultative Assembly

-The Islamic Consultative Assembly (مجلس شورای اسلامی), also called the Iranian Parliament, the Iranian Majles (Arabicised spelling Majlis) or ICA, is the national legislative body of Iran.
-The Parliament currently consists of 290 representatives, an increase from the previous 272 seats since the 18 February 2000 election.
-The most recent election took place on 21 February 2020, and the new parliament convened on 28 May 2020.
+The Islamic Consultative Assembly (مجلس شورای اسلامی), also called the Iranian Parliament, the Iranian Majles (Arabicised spelling Majlis) or ICA, is the unicameral national legislative body of Iran.
+The parliament currently consists of 290 representatives, an increase from the previous 270 seats since the 18 February 2000 election.

 History

 Islamic Republic of Iran

-After the Iranian Revolution of 1979, the Senate of Iran was abolished and was effectively replaced by the Guardian Council thus the Iranian legislature remained bicameral.
-In the 1989 revision of the constitution, the National Consultative Assembly became the Islamic Consultative Assembly.
+Following the Iranian Revolution of 1979, the Senate of Iran was abolished and effectively succeeded by the Guardian Council, maintaining the bicameral structure of the Iranian legislature.
+In the 1989 constitutional revision, the National Consultative Assembly was renamed the Islamic Consultative Assembly.

-The Parliament of Iran has had six chairmen since the Iranian Revolution.
-Akbar Hashemi Rafsanjani was the first chairman, from 1980 to 1989.
-Then came Mehdi Karroubi (1989–1992), Ali Akbar Nategh-Nouri (1992–2000), Mehdi Karroubi (2000–2004), Gholam-Ali Haddad-Adel (2004–2008), Ali Larijani (2008–2020) and Mohammad Bagher Ghalibaf since 2020.
+Since the Iranian Revolution, the Parliament of Iran has been led by six chairmen.
+Akbar Hashemi Rafsanjani served as the inaugural chairman from 1980 to 1989.
+Subsequently, Mehdi Karroubi held the position in two separate terms (1989–1992 and 2000–2004), followed by Ali Akbar Nategh-Nouri (1992–2000), Gholam-Ali Haddad-Adel (2004–2008), Ali Larijani (2008–2020), and, since 2020, Mohammad Bagher Ghalibaf.

-Over its history the Parliament is said to have evolved from being "a debating chamber for notables," to "a club for the shah's placemen" during the Pahlavi era, to a body dominated by members of "the propertied middle class" under the Islamic Republic.
+Throughout its history, the parliament's character has evolved from being a "debating chamber for notables" to a "club for the shah's placemen" during the Pahlavi era.
+In the era of the Islamic Republic, it has shifted to being a body primarily influenced by members of the "propertied middle class."